jagadish-talluri/RQUAD/README.md

 	Need the learned data to be available in a wide variety of formats to suffice wide vartiety of use cases.

-What are the roles it need to meet?
+What are the roles RQUAD need to meet?

 Ans: